gpapac/XE_Data_Engineer_Challenge_201905/README.md

 ## XE Data Engineer Code Challenge implementation by George Papachrysanthou
 Date: 29/05/2019

-For this challenge I developed a python program that connects to the Kafka server given and reads the messages published there under the specific topic.
+For this challenge I developed a python program that connects to the Kafka server given, and reads the messages published there under the specific topic.
-Each message is a JSON document that is parsed and then stored in a MySQL database table, in the MySQL server given.
+Each message is a JSON document that is parsed and then stored in a MySQL database table in the MySQL server given.
 The files submitted are the following:

 <ol>